 How exciting that finally after months or years of planning & preparation, the time has arrived to meet the family at the airport.

-Thewill have received and forwarded to the the Notice of Arrival Transmission (NAT) from about 10 days prior which includes the refugee(s) specific travel itinerary, the names, birthdates, and gender of family members.
-The notification also includes languages spoken, any medical needs that have been identified, if there are family/friends of the already in Canada, and of course the SAH and CG details.
+The SAH will have received and forwarded to the CG the Notice of Arrival Transmission (NAT) from IRCC about 10 days prior which includes the refugee(s) specific travel itinerary, the names, birthdates, and gender of family members.
+The NAT notification also includes languages spoken, any medical needs that have been identified, if there are family/friends of the PA already in Canada, and of course the SAH and CG details.

 Resettled refugees become permanent residents (PRs) the moment they sign their ‘Confirmation of Permanent Residence’ document at the airport.
 As Permanent Residents they: